Actifio/ActPowerCLI/README.md

 ## System State Recovery

-In this user stort we explore performing a system state recovery to the Cloud.
+In this user story we explore performing a system state recovery to the Cloud.

 There are two steps needed